S26-Distributed-Capstone/DistributedSecretsVault/docs/architecture.md

 - If failure occurs in the **ordering phase**, no shard writes are committed and the request fails.
 - If failure occurs in the **writing phase**, partially written shards are rolled back.
 - Recovered nodes rejoin automatically via ScaleCube and synchronize state from Kafka and peers.
+- Latest-version reads can also repair degraded shard placement when at least `k` shards remain.
+This read repair is best-effort: a successful GET still returns the reconstructed value even if repair cannot reach quorum.
+- Repair uses `ActionType.REPAIR`, stages replacement shards in memory, and commits through Kafka like other internal mutations.
+The committed shard keeps the existing version number.